KnutAaboe/BergenWeather/README.md

-# BergenWeather | Code task fron Fanasparebank
+# BergenWeather | Code task from Fanasparebank

 ## English
 A website showing the temperature and windspeed in Bergen for the next five days.